jaybraunjr/Drude2023/README.md

 ###  Files Overview

-This repository includes all necessary files to compute surface tension from molecular dynamics simulations.

 - **`lipid_drude.str`**
-  Ctopology stream file containing force field parameters for the lipids (Drude polarizable model).
+  topology stream file containing force field parameters for the lipids (Drude polarizable model).
 TG is included.

 - **Other files**
   Scripts and inputs used to: